borngraced/rocket-auth-token/readme.md

-Auth token and info helper for your rocket web api.
+Auth token and credentials helper for your rocket web api.

 This is a basic token generator crate for Rust Rocket Web.